keltia/fetiche-rs/README.md

 - link to HashiCorp Vault for storing credentials and tokens
 - support for Safesky for ADS-B data
 - Support for Sherlock formats and access methods
+- `acutectl` and `process-data` could be merged at some point, not sure if it is useful.

 ## Contributing